 - Live plants integrated into the design

-- The multicoloured columns and other familiar Hundertwasser motifs
+- Multicoloured columns and other familiar Hundertwasser motifs

 Pedestrian flyovers and access roads allow you to get excellent views of the façade.
-(Though not as good as the views the waste disposal truck drivers get – they have their own Hundertwasser toilet facility, apparently.)
+(Though not as good as the views the waste disposal truck drivers get: they even have their own Hundertwasser toilet facility, apparently.)

 The construction folk decided to take the idea and run with it.

-Many Viennese sights possess the happy knack of being located next to a subway station.
+Many Viennese sights possess the happy knack of being located outside a subway station.
 And so it is with the incinerator.